 The members of our board all have different backgrounds, and are very enthusiastic members of our shed, all working to make the shed a better place for all members.
 To get to know our board, have a look at their profiles below:

-Rob Colless – Secretary
+Rob Colless – Volunteer Secretary and Public Officer

 Rob retired in early January 2012 following almost 35 years in private industry and state government employment.
 Rob was a registered Land, engineering and hydrographic surveyor with ten years experience in private industry.
 He moved into state government in his capacity as a surveyor but quickly realised new talents and moved into middle management and later into senior management roles in Geospatial and Information related technologies (computerised, automated intelligent mapping and related information systems).
 Rob co-established the Emergency Information Coordination Unit (EICU) in 2003 to provide the NSW State Govt. with a coordinated single source of emergency related information based around intelligent mapping.